AguaClara/UASB/UASB_Manual_Spring2018.md

 ````

 ### Influent Flow System
 An ideal influent flow system is designed so as to prevent clogging, and to ensure an even distribution of flow throughout the reactor.
 A literature review was conducted to compare the various values for reactor design parameters.
-A table below includes relevant values, and is not an exhaustive list of our sources.
+A table below includes relevant values, but is not an exhaustive list of our sources.

 <div class="alert alert-block alert-danger">
 Reconsider first sentence.
 This should be the main idea of the whole section and all it tells me if that influence pipe design is a challenge.
 FIXED -jj